AmbireTech/adex-protocol/README.md

 ### Terminology

+#### Supply side

+Throughout these docs, "supply side", "publisher" or "publishers" all refer to entities who sell ad inventory.

+#### Demand side

+Throughout these docs "demand side", "advertiser", "advertisers" or "buyers" all refer to entities who buy ad inventory.

 #### Events

 Events, in the context of the SDK or the off-chain event aggregation, mean anything that a user does in regard to a digital ad - for example, click, impression, closing of the webpage, etc. Events are usually broadcasted as signed messages.